chipsalliance/Caliptra/doc/Caliptra.md

 * Cannot be cloned to additional devices of the same class.
 * Private component cannot be extracted from Caliptra.

+Caliptra 2.0 provides integrity over IDevID Certificate Signing Requests (CSRs).

 Caliptra 1.0 alone does not fully address these properties.
-For example, a person-in-the-middle supply chain adversary could impersonate Caliptra by submitting its own IDevID Certificate Signing Request (CSR) to the pCA.
+For example, a person-in-the-middle supply chain adversary could impersonate Caliptra by submitting its own IDevID CSR to the pCA.
 Vendors should threat model the IDevID generation and endorsement flows for their SoC.
 Threat actors to consider are the following:

 * Components involved in UDS injection flows: can they inject the same obfuscated UDS to multiple devices, or to devices of different classes?
 Can they wield the obfuscation key to leak the UDS?
 * Components servicing the connectivity between the Caliptra instantiation and the HSM applicance performing IDevID endorsement: can they alter or impersonate Caliptra's IDevID CSR?